In Exercises 7–18, find the indicated area under the standard nor... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-You are tasked with finding the area under the standard normal curve to the left of z = -2.825.
-The standard normal curve is a bell-shaped curve with a mean of 0 and a standard deviation of 1.
+You are tasked with finding the area under the standard normal curve in two regions: (1) to the left of z = -1.5 and (2) to the right of z = 1.5.
+The standard normal curve is symmetric, with a mean of 0 and a standard deviation of 1.

-Step 2: Recall that the area under the standard normal curve represents probabilities.
-To find the area to the left of a given z-score, you can use a z-table (standard normal table) or technology such as a graphing calculator or statistical software.
+Step 2: Recall that the total area under the standard normal curve is 1.
+The area to the left of a z-score can be found using a z-table, statistical software, or a calculator with normal distribution functions.

-Step 3: If using a z-table, locate the row corresponding to the first two digits of the z-score (-2.8) and the column corresponding to the hundredths place (0.025).
-The intersection of this row and column gives the cumulative probability to the left of z = -2.825.

-Step 4: If using technology, input the z-score (-2.825) into the cumulative distribution function (CDF) for the standard normal distribution.
-For example, in a graphing calculator, use the function normcdf(-∞, -2.825, 0, 1), where -∞ represents the lower bound, 0 is the mean, and 1 is the standard deviation.

 Verified video answer for a similar problem: